-26.3 Examples
+27.3 Examples

 The following is an interactive session with the OpenModelica environment including some of the abovementioned commands and examples.
-First we start the system, and use the command line interface from OMShell, OMNotebook, or command window of some of the other tools.
+Run the examples below using OMShell or OMNotebook.

-We type in a very small model:
+We type in a very small model in the command window: